 Rancho Ocotillo is a popular non-gated community in North LQ.
 The monument sign is at the main entrance off the southeast corner of Fred Waring Drive and Adams Street.
 There are other back door entrances through the nearby Quinterra and Sonrisa developments.
 The community developed from 1989 – 1997 by Williams Development features approximately 121 one and two story, single family detached homes having 3 to 5 bedrooms.
 Generally these homes range in size from approximately 1,804 to 2,818 square feet.
 With a few exceptions, lot sizes are large running from 8,000 to 14,000 square feet.
 The 2018 season did not see any properties change hands in Rancho Ocotillo.

 Sonrisa is yet another popular un-gated community of North La Quinta.
 There are monument signs at the main entrance off the southwest corner of Fred Waring and Dune Palms at Nuevo Drive.
 Being adjacent to Rancho Ocotillo and Quinterra, there are back door entries to this community easily found once you become familiar with the area.
 Oliphant developed this community of approximately 133 single family detached homes between 1998 and 2001.
+There is no HOA however there is a Maintenance Fee Association that currently is approx. $185 per quarter which covers the common area maintenance.
 The 3 and 4 bedroom, single story homes have 1804 to 2818 square feet and lot sizes generally run from 6969 to 12,197 with a few oversized lots.
 The four closings during the 2018 season were at $405,000, $417,000, $452,000 and $485,000.

 Starlight Dunes is a gated community in North La Quinta.
 The main entry is on the North side of Fred Waring between Adams and Venice Drive (entrance to Bella Vista) and very nicely distinguished by the monument sign and water feature with three fountains adjacent to the gate.
 A second entry is on Adams Street just north of Fred Waring.
 Development was by Century Vintage Homes/Century Crowell from 1990 to 2002 when construction of the approximately 148 homes occurred featuring both one and two story homes featuring 3 to 5 bedrooms with square footage generally running from 2021 to 3652 and lot sizes generally 8,000 to 12,632.
 Original Models offered were the Las Brisas (2,023) the La Estrella (2,400) and the La Mirada featured two square footage models (2,600/3,000) other models offered varied in square footage.
 HOA dues have been recently reported at $100 per month with no change in the last 10-12 years.
 The 2018 season has seen 6 closings from $360,000 to $522,000.